Skip to main content

 Help students build and refine scientific claims using evidence and reasoning.
 Participants experience lessons from a student perspective and explore scaffolds like the CER (Claims-Evidence-Reasoning) framework to promote both oral and written scientific argumentation.

-Reviewing Curriculum for 3D Alignment
+Reviewing Curriculum for 3D Design

 Ideal for districts designing or adapting curriculum, this workshop helps teams assess whether materials truly support 3D learning.
 Educators learn how to identify opportunities for students to use disciplinary core ideas, crosscutting concepts, and practices in exploring phenomena and solving problems.